redstone99/hass-alert2/README.md

 ### Alert recommendations

+We recommend setting a value for the default notifier so the `alert2.error` alert notifications will go somewhere you wish.
+You can also

 As described above in `early_start`, alerts by default don't start being monitored until HA fully starts.
 This is to reduce template errors during startup due to entities not being defined yet.
 However, the downside is that if some problem prevents HA from fully starting, none of your alerts will be monitored.
 To prevent this, we provide a binary_sensor entity, `binary_sensor.alert2_ha_startup_done`, that turns on when HA has fully started.
 That entity also has an attribute, `start_time`, that is the time the module loaded.
 Together you can use them to alert if HA startup takes too long as follows: